 Work directly on the implementation of the project: writing the source code Python, deploying the application on the cloud platform.

 8. Results presentation

-] Preparation of the final lesso f a report on th e work perfori med in present ation format, pr esentation of a report at
+Preparation of a report on the work performed in presentation format, presentation of a report at the final lesson.